NHS front line: On the road with an ambulance crew

 "If they can continue to work together and get the patients in and free us up to carry on and get out to the patients and do the job that's all I really care about.

-"So, you know, if that works, fantastic."
+"So if that works, fantastic."

 You can listen to the full episode of File on 4's 'Is the patient breathing?' on BBC Sounds.